Car Insurance in San Antonio, TX

 Cheap liability and full coverage auto insurance in San Antonio

-In 2026, Texas Farm Bureau offers San Antonio’s lowest full coverage rates at $147 per month.
-USAA is also a good option, but membership is limited to military members and their immediate families.
+As of 2026, Texas Farm Bureau offers San Antonio’s lowest full coverage rates, with premiums of around $149 per month.
+For liability coverage, Texas Farm Bureau has the lowest monthly premium at about $62.
+USAA is another good option for military members and their immediate families.

 Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
-About 45% of San Antonio drivers carry only the state’s minimum required coverage—enough to stay legal, but not always enough to protect your finances after an accident.
+About 45% of Texas drivers carry only the state’s minimum required coverage.
+The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

 "Drivers should ask about additional coverages beyond the state minimum requirements.
 A lot of people just want the cheapest option, but it's important to consider the value of uninsured motorist coverage and other options."